bunkerity/bunkerweb/README.md

 | **VirusTotal** |   1.2   | Automatically scans uploaded files with the VirusTotal API and denies the request when a file is detected as malicious.          | [bunkerweb-plugins/virustotal](https://github.com/bunkerity/bunkerweb-plugins/tree/main/virustotal) |
 |  **WebHook**   |   1.2   | Send security notifications to a custom HTTP endpoint using a	Webhook.                                                           |     [bunkerweb-plugins/slack](https://github.com/bunkerity/bunkerweb-plugins/tree/main/webhook)     |

-You will find more information in the [plugins section](https://docs.bunkerweb.io/1.5.4/plugins) of the documentation.
+You will find more information in the [plugins section](https://docs.bunkerweb.io/1.5.4/plugins/?utm_campaign=self&utm_source=github) of the documentation.

 # Support

 ## Professional

-We offer professional services related to BunkerWeb like :

-* Consulting
-* Support
-* Custom development
-* Partnership

-Please contact us at [contact@bunkerity.com](mailto:contact@bunkerity.com) if you are interested.
+Get technical support directly from the BunkerWeb maintainers.
+You will find more information by visiting the [BunkerWeb Panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=github), our dedicated platform for professional services.

+Don't hesitate to [contact us](https://panel.bunkerweb.io/contact.php?utm_campaign=self&utm_source=github) if you have any question, we will be more than happy to respond to your needs.

 ## Community